geoff616/blockspring-cli/README.md

 $ blockspring push
 ```
 the last command will:
-- Determine if the repo has changed since last commit and prompt user to confirm desired action
+- Check if the repo has changed since last commit:
+ - If the repo has changed, the user is prompted to confirm desired action:
- - Abort push to fix/confirm desired state
+  - 1. Abort push and stop executing prior to last 3 steps below
- - Reset directory to the state of the last commit by discarding changes and push
+  - 2. Reset directory to the state of the last commit by discarding all changes in the repo and continue:
-- Push changes to Blockspring
+- Push code from last commit to Blockspring
 - Add the latest timestamp from the blockspring.json file to a new git commit
 - Push latest commits to git